kovardhini-creator/prodigy_SD_4/README.md

-## Task 4 – Sudoku Solver
+💡 Task 4 – Sudoku Solver

+Prodigy Infotech Internship | Web Development

-# Overview
+📘 Overview

-This project is a web-based Sudoku solver developed as part of Task 4 for the internship program at Prodigy Infotech.
-The application allows users to input a Sudoku puzzle and solves it instantly using a backtracking algorithm.
-Built with pure HTML, CSS, and JavaScript, it offers an interactive and user-friendly interface for puzzle input and solution display.
+The Sudoku Solver is a web-based tool developed as part of Task 4 in the Prodigy Infotech Internship.
+It enables users to enter an incomplete 9×9 Sudoku puzzle and solve it automatically using a backtracking algorithm.
+Built using vanilla HTML, CSS, and JavaScript, this tool offers an interactive and responsive interface suitable for both beginners and logic puzzle enthusiasts.

-# Features
+⚙️ Features

-~ Interactive 9x9 Sudoku grid for easy puzzle input

-~ Real-time validation and solving using a recursive backtracking algorithm

-~ Clear and intuitive UI with responsive input fields

-~ Instant feedback upon solving or if no solution exists

-~ No external dependencies, runs fully in the browser

-# Usage

-Requirements
-~ Modern web browser (Chrome, Firefox, Edge, Safari, etc.)
+ 🧮 9x9 Dynamic Input Grid for user interaction

+ 🔁 Backtracking Algorithm for efficient puzzle solving

+ ✅ Real-time Validation of input and logic

+ 🎯 Simple, intuitive, and clean UI

+ 💻 100% client-side – no server or database dependencies

+ 🔒 Safe: no external libraries or frameworks used

-# How to Use
+ 🧑‍💻 How to Use

-~ Open the index.html file in your web browser

-~ Enter the Sudoku puzzle numbers in the grid (empty cells left blank)
+ ~Open the File:
+ Launch task4.html in any modern web browser.

+~Enter the Puzzle:
+ Fill in the known values of the Sudoku puzzle.
+Empty cells should be left blank.

+~ Solve:
-~ Click the Solve button to compute the solution
+Click the "Solve" button.
+If the puzzle is valid, the solver will display the solution instantly.

-~ The solved puzzle will be displayed in the grid; if unsolvable, an alert will notify you

-# Technical Details
+🔢 Algorithm Logic

-~ The solver uses a classic backtracking algorithm to fill empty cells one by one, ensuring each number placement is valid according to Sudoku rules.
+~ The Sudoku solver uses a recursive backtracking algorithm:

-~ Validation checks rows, columns, and 3x3 subgrids to maintain puzzle constraints.

-~ The UI is built using a dynamically generated HTML table with input fields for user interaction.

-~ The application offers clear alerts to inform users about the result of the solving process.
+~ It searches for empty cells sequentially.

+~ For each cell, it tries numbers from 1 to 9.

+~ It checks whether placing a number violates any Sudoku rules (row, column, 3x3 grid).

+~ If a conflict arises, it backtracks and tries another number.

+~ Once all cells are correctly filled, the puzzle is considered solved.

-# File Information
+📂 File Structure

-~ index.html – Contains the full HTML structure, CSS styling, and JavaScript logic for the Sudoku solver.
+  task4.html – Complete project with embedded HTML, CSS, and JavaScript logic.

-# Author
+🧑 Author

-A. Kovardhini
+Name: A. Kovardhini
-B.Sc.
-Computer Science with Artificial Intelligence Intern – Prodigy Infotech
+Course: B.Sc.
+Computer Science with Artificial Intelligence Internship Role: Web Development Intern, Prodigy Technologies 📧 Email: a.kovardhini1410@gmail.com
-📧 a.kovardhini1410@gmail.com